sensible-hq/sensible-docs/readme-sync/v0/welcome/200 - ui-guide.md

 }
 ```

+Common parameters resulting in filtering include:

+-  the field's data type (currency, date, address, etc)
+-  the field's match method (first, last, all)
+-  the anchor's start and end
+-  the method's id (for example, a Label method filters out all lines that are not closely proximate to other lines)

 Discarded method data
 ---

 Sensible methods filter out captured data depending on parameters you set in the field, the anchor, and the method.
-Common parameters resulting in filtering include:

-- the field's data type (currency, date, address, etc)
-- the method's stop
-- the method's tiebreaker

-Light blue boxes represent filtered-out method data.
+**Light blue boxes** represent filtered-out method data.
 For example, in the following image, a Row method captures everything to the right of the text "Python", but a tiebreaker selects 11.87% and discards +2.75%:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/ui_filtered_method.png)